 Two Arkansas Voter Suppression Bills Become Law

-WASHINGTON, D.C.—Two new voter suppression bills have become law in Arkansas.
-Governor Asa Hutchinson (R) allowed SB 643 to become law without his signature on Thursday, which shortens the absentee ballot return timeline.
+WASHINGTON, D.C. — Two new voter suppression bills have become law in Arkansas.
+Gov. Asa Hutchinson (R) allowed Senate Bill 643, which shortens the absentee ballot return timeline, to become law without his signature on Thursday.
 Absentee ballots in the state now must be returned by the Friday before Election Day in order to be counted; the deadline was previously Election Day.
-And the Governor signed SB 557, which would require election officials to “comply with directives” from the partisan county boards of election—a move that would politicize the process of election administration.
+And the governor signed Senate Bill 557, which would require election officials to “comply with directives” from the partisan county boards of election — a move that would politicize the process of election administration.